 Sandra Veronica Portocarrero

 In my dissertation project, I examine the everyday organizational lives of diversity, equity, and inclusion workers at a large U.S. university.
-I ask how organizational actors construct the notion of an ideal “diversity, equity, and inclusion expert”, and how different social processes and organizational / institutional arrangements lead to the emergence of a form of racialized expertise.
+I ask how organizational actors construct the notion of an ideal diversity, equity, and inclusion expert, and how different social processes and organizational / institutional arrangements lead to the emergence of a new form of racialized expertise.

 I’m also working on two additional projects.
 In the first one, I examine the mechanisms that led a group of national scholarship recipients enrolled in an elite university who, though once proud of holding this prestigious merit-based accolade, have become ashamed of it.
 I use participant–observer and interview data gathered through a two-year period (2017-2019) to show how well-intentioned initiatives designed to help disadvantaged students can have unintended consequences for individuals, groups, and organizations.
 This manuscript is currently under review.

-In the second one (with James T. Carter at Columbia Business School), I examine how members of an elite U.S. university turn a positive status shift into a stigma.
-I seek to show that contrary to the popular belief that positive status shifts have only positive consequences in the people who experience it, a sudden positive status shift, such as winning a national merit scholarship, can have negative consequences for the social actors who experience this shift.
-My co-author and I are currently gathering data for this project
+In the second one (with James T. Carter at Columbia Business School), I investigate how recipients of a prestigious U.S. Department of State program, The Pickering Foreign Affairs Fellowship, learn to hide their scholarship status.
+Contrary to the popular belief that positive status shifts only have positive consequences in the people who experience it, we argue that a sudden positive status shift, such as winning a prestigious fellowship, can have negative consequences for the social actors who experience this shift.

-- B.A. in Sociology (High Honors).
-Distinction.
+- B.A. in Sociology (High Honors and Distinction in General Scholarship.
 University of California, Berkeley

 - Global Urbanism (with Saskia Sassen)

 - LEAD (core MBA course at Columbia Business School): People, Teams and Organizations ( with Modupe Akinola)